aaronbloomfield/cpp-db-framework/README.md

 ##### Protected methods #####

-These subroutines are protected in dboject (for `operator<< ()`) or the sublcasses (for all the rest).
+These methods are all `protected` in the sub-classes; there is also one function (`operator<< ()`) in dbobject.h/cpp.
 Thus, they are not part of the public interface, and are only included here for those who want to delve into how the code works.

 - `ostream& operator<< (ostream& out, dbobject &x)`: allows printing of the object via `cout`.
 As it is declared for dbobject, it calls `put()` on the sub-class to allow the sub-class to print itself properly.
 - `virtual dbobject* readInFullRow(MYSQL_ROW row)`: reads in a full row, entering each column into a field in the class.